Frequently Asked Questions

 Are macadamias fattening?

-.
-Researchers have identified several reasons why nuts such as macadamias don’t cause weight gain.
+Researchers have identified several reasons why nuts such as macadamias don’t cause weight gain:

-• They satisfy hunger and reduce appetite 18,19
+• They satisfy hunger and reduce appetite34,35

-Take a look at this video
+To understand more, take a look at this video

 about nuts and weight management.

-I have high cholesterol - can I eat macadamias?
+I have high cholesterol.
+Can I eat macadamias?

 .
-If you have high cholesterol, eating a handful of macadamias regularly as part of a heart-healthy diet is an effective and enjoyable way to get it down.
-The combination of good fats, fibre and plant sterols make macadamias an excellent choice in a cholesterol-lowering diet.
-Take a look at this video
+If you have high cholesterol, eating a handful of macadamias regularly as part of a heart-healthy diet is an effective and enjoyable way to reduce it.
+The combination of good fats, fibre and plant sterols make macadamias an excellent choice to help prevent and reduce high cholesterol levels.

 explaining nuts and cholesterol reduction.